Vistaus/hamster/README.md

 * to show item preview (details ALT+D)
 * to paste selected items considering selecting direction
 * to handle memory leak
-* to move selection to the top after pasting
 * ...

 ### Issues